Baxter County Heritage Center, 808 Baker Street

 - A quarterly publication, Baxter County History, with appropriate articles related to the mission of the Society.

 - Other publications which further the mission.
-(Books and Items for Sale).
+See our Online Store.

 - A website and a Facebook page which help to further the mission. baxtercountyhistory.org